CSRG-Group/dcs-notes.github.io/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-Generally, "🖋" means contributing notes to the project, "🐛" means making a pull request to fix mistakes in someone else's notes, and all other emojis refer to internal administrative tasks.
-See [the all-contributors emoji key](https://allcontributors.org/docs/en/emoji-key) for a more comprehensive summary.
+Generally, "🖋" means contributing notes to the project, "🐛" means making a pull request to fix mistakes in someone else's notes, and "🔥" means to be responsible for internal administrative tasks.
+See [the all-contributors emoji key](https://allcontributors.org/docs/en/emoji-key) for a more comprehensive summary of the available emoji keys.
+(Note: 🔥 is a custom key named "admin").

 ## Contact us